oishikm12/cpp-collection/README.md

 * [**Counting Sort**](algorithms/counting_sort.cpp) - It is an algorithm for sorting a collection of objects according to keys that are small integers; that is, it is an integer sorting algorithm
 * [**Merge Sort**](algorithms/merge_sort.cpp) - It is a Divide & Conquer algorithm for dividing the input array into two halves, calls itself for the two halves, and then sorts them and merges the two sorted halves
 * [**Quick Sort**](algorithms/quick_sort.cpp) - It is a Divide and Conquer algorithm for picking an element as pivot and partitioning the given array around the picked pivot, thereby moving the pivot element into its sorted position
+* [**Heap Sort**](algorithms/heap_sort.cpp) - It involves preparing the list by first turning it into a max heap.
+The algorithm then repeatedly swaps the first value with the last value, decreasing the range of values considered in the heap operation by one, and sifting the new first value into its position in the heap, thereby sorting the list in this process
 * [**Staircase Search**](algorithms/staircase_search.cpp) - Fastest way to search in a 2D matrix by traversing in a diagonal fashiont
 * [**Linear Search**](algorithms/linear_search.cpp) - Simple Array Iteration to find a required element
 * [**Binary Search**](algorithms/binary_search.cpp) - It works by repeatedly dividing in half the portion of the list that could contain the item, until its narrowed down the possible locations to just one
 * [**Fast Power**](algorithms/fast_power.cpp) - Finding out power of a number in log n time
+* [**Extended Euclid's Algorithm**](algorithms/extended_euclid.cpp) - It is an extension to the Euclidean algorithm, and computes, in addition to the GCD of integers `a` and `b`, also the coefficients of Bézout's identity (Linear Diophantine Equation), which are integers x and y such that, ``ax + by = gcd(a, b)``
 * [**Floyd's Cycle**](algorithms/floyds_cycle.cpp) - It is a pointer algorithm that uses only two pointers, moving through the sequence at different speeds.
 Should the two meet, we confirm presence of cycle in the list

 ## Data Structures